netdata/netdata/docs/cloud/war-rooms.md

-# War rooms
+# Netdata Cloud War rooms

-War Rooms organize your connected nodes and provide infrastructure-wide dashboards using real-time metrics and visualizations.
+Netdata Cloud uses War Rooms to organize your connected nodes and provide infrastructure-wide dashboards using real-time metrics and visualizations.

 Once you add nodes to a Space, all of your nodes will be visible in the **All nodes** War Room.
 This is a special War Room which gives you an overview of all of your nodes in this particular Space.
 Then you can create functional separations of